Ryan Tannehill: 2019: Comeback Player of the Year

-In the Wild Card Game against the defending Super Bowl LIII champion Patriots, Tannehill completed eight passes on 15 attempts for 72 yards with a touchdown and interception, and he rushed for 11 yards as the Titans upset the Patriots on the road 20–13.
-It was the fewest completions and yards by a winning postseason quarterback since Joe Flacco's 4 of 10 for 34 yard performance in 2010, which coincidentally, was also against the Patriots.
-In the Divisional Round against the Ravens, Tannehill completed seven passes on 14 attempts for 88 yards and two touchdowns, and he rushed six times for 13 yards and a touchdown as the Titans upset the heavily favored Ravens on the road 28–12.
-Tannehill joined Terry Bradshaw as the only player in the Super Bowl era to win consecutive playoff games with one or more touchdown passes and fewer than 100 yards passing.
-In the AFC Championship Game, Tannehill completed 21 passes on 31 attempts for 209 yards and two touchdowns and rushed for 11 yards as the Titans lost to the eventual Super Bowl champion Kansas City Chiefs on the road 35–24.
-Tannehill was named to his first career Pro Bowl on January 20, 2020, replacing the Super Bowl-bound Patrick Mahomes.

-On February 1, 2020, Tannehill was named the NFL Comeback Player of the Year.
+During the Wild Card Round against the defending Super Bowl LIII champion, the Patriots, Tannehill completed eight of 15 passes for 72 yards, a touchdown, and interception while also rushing for 11 yards during the 20–13 upset road victory.
+It was the fewest completions and yards by a winning postseason quarterback since Joe Flacco's four of 10 for 34 yards performance in 2010, which was also against the Patriots.
+In the Divisional Round against the Ravens, Tannehill completed seven of 14 passes for 88 yards and two touchdowns while also rushing for 13 yards and a touchdown as the Titans upset the heavily favored Ravens on the road 28–12.
+He joined Terry Bradshaw as the only player in the Super Bowl era to win consecutive playoff games with one or more touchdown passes and fewer than 100 yards passing.
+During the AFC Championship Game, Tannehill completed 21-of-31 passes for 209 yards and two touchdowns and rushed for 11 yards as the Titans lost to the eventual Super Bowl champion Kansas City Chiefs on the road 35–24.
+He was named to his first career Pro Bowl on January 20, 2020, replacing the Super Bowl-bound Patrick Mahomes.
+On February 1, Tannehill was named the NFL Comeback Player of the Year.
+He was ranked 68th by his fellow players on the NFL Top 100 Players of 2020.